 A graduate certificate in environmental science is typically a shorter program that explores a single topic in detail through a series of graduate-level courses.
 Due to the focused coursework, some certificate in environmental science programs may be completed in as little as a year.
 Be aware that programs vary.

 The curriculum for each certificate program is tied to the area of emphasis.
 For instance, a graduate program in renewable energy might delve into the technologies, policies and business areas that form the cornerstones of the sustainable energy industry.
 Students might need to take 3 required courses to earn their certificate, or a total of nine credits.

-Interested in a more focused Master or PhD in environmental science?
-Because of the scope of ES, graduate students might hone their interests with a more select area, and therefore may need related prerequisites.
-Five of the narrower categories within environmental graduate programs are as follows.
+Interested in a more focused PhD or Masters in Environmental Science program?
+Because of the scope of ES, graduate students might concentrate their studies on a select area, and therefore may need related prerequisites.
+Five of the specialties within environmental graduate programs are as follows.

 Agricultural Science and Agronomy Graduate programs could focus on areas such as horticulture, food science, animals, soil, or plants.
 Agriculture and food scientists research the methods used to improve the efficiency and safety of agricultural establishments and products.ii Agronomists more specifically study plant science and crop production.